HomePublicationsCritical Correspondence[Cancer Dancer] Moving While Hurting: A Writing by Roya Carreras

 ID: Photo by Jim Lafferty, first dance photoshoot after recovery

 Chemotherapy hurts, but what hurts more is the medicine they pump in you to produce more bone marrow, and the tingling that happens all over your feet and hands from the medicine burning your nerves.
-My movement practice became a series of reimagining and reorienting around pain.
-It meant meeting my body with radical self-love through the act of study and pleasure.
 I observed and moved with the sensation of the little mice gnawing at my bones and the relentless, unruly fatigue.
 I used my years of improvisational tools to create parameters that my body could meet, and scale never felt more generous.
 Exploring in this way shifted my relationship with movement from one that generates performance into an act of invocation.
-Practicing the release of shame with the optics and possibility of my body created a new entry point for me to engage with my illness tangibly.
-In a way that was honest and literal, with even the slightest fold and a shake.
-Moving while hurting became a radical pleasure practice.
+Practicing release, with the optics and possibility of my body, created a new entry point for me to engage with my illness tangibly.
+A fold, a shake, a series of tiny circles painted in the air felt — important.

 The infamous pink wig — Roya, taking a selfie, wearing a pink wig.